Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 A buff male in the gym doing behind the neck pulldowns

-Behind-the-neck pulldowns are an alternative to regular lat pulldowns.
+As a trainer, I often recommend behind-the-neck pulldowns as an alternative to regular lat pulldowns.

-Wide grip lat pull works muscles like the regular lat pulldown and follows the vertical pull movement pattern.
+The wide grip lat pull, similar to the regular lat pulldown, works the same muscles and follows the vertical pull movement pattern.

 How to Perform Behind-The-Neck Pulldowns